 The second phase, installed during the first week of May 2016, included a 900 square foot interlocking brick patio with shade trees and picnic benches.
 This second phase has been supported by funding from the Squamish-Lillooet Regional District, the Village of Pemberton, the Rotary Club of Pemberton, Rotary District 5040 and the Whistler Real Estate Association.
 Click here to see photos from part 1 of Phase 2 (viewing patio), completed in 2016.

-The second component of Phase 2 will complement the viewing patio and is set to begin in May 2017 and continue through June, with a view to being complete for the July 1 Canada Day celebrations.
-The play park includes a water feature with a decorative concrete stream, adventure park style balancing elements, large sand box, and some natural rock seating.
+The second component of Phase 2 was completed in the last week of June 2017 (just in time for Canada Day!) and includes a water feature with a decorative concrete stream, adventure park style balancing elements, large sand box, and some natural rock seating.
 The protective surfacing will be engineered wood fiber with a fall rating of 12 ft.
 The intention is to provide an open-ended play zone within easy viewing of the new patio.
 Click here to see photos from part 2 of Phase 2.

 Thank you to all of our project partners for your generous support!

 Phase 1 - photos

 The photos below show progress on the Grass Maze over the first four days of work.

 The gallery below show the May 2-5 2016 phase, of the patio installation.

 Construction on part 2 of the second phase of the Nature Play Park began in May 2017.
 The photos below show the progress.